sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 1. Open the `ForecastSynchronous.controller.js` file in the `hcppredictiveservicesdemo\webapp\controller\forecast` directory and add the following after the last function (make sure you include a comma between each functions) .

-    The controller includes the functions used to process the 'Press' events on the controls added in the view and process the `AJAX` calls to the HCP predictive services.
+    The controller includes the functions used to process the 'Press' events on the controls added in the view and process the `AJAX` calls to the SAP Cloud Platform predictive services.
     It 'extends' the `DataSetList` JavaScript file created earlier as our view uses the `DatasetList` fragment.

     ```javascript